 Business Entrepreneurship Degree

-If you dream about being your own boss, start the journey to business ownership with Eastern Florida State College's Business Entrepreneurship Associate in Science degree program.
+If you dream about being your own boss, start the journey to business ownership with Eastern Florida State College's Business Entrepreneurship Associate in Science degree program or a shorter term certificate program.
 We believe that blending classroom lessons with practical experience is the ideal preparation for creating, launching and operating a small business.

 The A.S. degree curriculum includes a balanced combination of courses in general education, business-related subjects and covers all aspects of starting and operating a new business venture with an emphasis on the entrepreneurial skills needed for success.
 The program will give students an opportunity to evaluate their potential as entrepreneurs.